ITfoxtec/FoxIDs/docs/index.md

 FoxIDs is divided into logical elements.

 - **Tenant** contain the company, organization, individual etc. security service.
 A tenant contains the tracks.
 - **Track** is a production, QA, test etc. environment.
-Each track contains a user repository and a track contains the up parties and down parties.
+Each track contains a [user repository](#user_repository), a unique [certificate](#certificate) and a track contains the up parties and down parties.
 - **Up Party** is a upwards trust / federation or login configuration.
 Currently support: login (one view with both username and password) and SAML 2.0.
 Future support: OpenID Connect and two step login (two views separating the username and password input).
 - **Down party** is a downward application configuration.
 Currently support: OpenID Connect (secret or PKCE), OAuth 2.0 API and SAML 2.0.

 ![FoxIDs structure](images/structure.svg)

-FoxIDs support unlimited tenants.
+**FoxIDs support unlimited tenants.
 Unlimited tracks in a tenant.
-Unlimited users, up parties and down parties in a track.
+Unlimited users, up parties and down parties in a track.**

 ### Separation
 The structure is used to separate the different tenants, tracks and parties.